-We remove the support structures for you during our post-processing steps, but the surfaces where the supports structures come in contact with the part will be visible but can be sanded and finished by a technician upon request.
-This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part, but also the removal of support structures and the finishing of your surfaces.
+We remove the support structures during our post-processing steps, the surfaces where the supports structures come in contact with the part will be visible but can be sanded and finished by a technician upon request.
+This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part but also the removal of support structures and the finishing of your surfaces.

 There are multiple finishing options available through Sculpteo:

-With CLIP, parts are limited by the area of the build platform and the height the platform can travel to.
+With CLIP (DLS), parts are limited by the area of the build platform and the height the platform can travel to.
 If you need to build something larger, you’ll have to print your design in several parts and assemble it later.
 Check out our tips regarding Minimum Clearance and Spacing.

 Use wall angles above 40 degrees: Wall angles above 40 degrees don’t need to be supported.
 Printing self-supporting parts is faster and uses less resin thus shorter lead time for delivery.
 It also eliminates the step of removing the supports.